mittwald/api-client-js/packages/models/README.md

 #### Entry point model

-Provide a single model as an entry point for all different model types (detailed, list, proxy, ...).
+Provide a single model (name it `[Model]`) as an entry point for all different model types (detailed, list, proxy, ...).
 As a convention provide a default export for this model.
 You can also use `polytype` to put all models together.

 ### Use the correct verbs

 #### `find`

 Models should have a static `find` method.
-The find method may return `undefined` if the model can not be found.
+The find method returns the detailed model or may return `undefined` if the model can not be found.

 #### `get`